 Cell phones and other personal electronic devices (examples: headphones, Air Pods, iPads, and the use of other smart technology as a social or communication device) may be used on the school bus, in the hallways before and after school and between classes, and during lunch.
-Upon entering a classroom, cell phones should be put inside the class locker.
+Upon entering a classroom, cell phones should be put away per the classroom policy.
+Teacher policy may include use of a classroom cell locker.
 Other electronic devices (including air pods and headphones) should be stored away in a backpack.
 A teacher may permit student use of these items for classroom activities to be used with student Chromebooks, otherwise, all should be kept out of sight at all times.
 Smart watches should not be used for anything other than telling time during the class period.